 Black and Blue Salad Recipe is a hearty entree salad recipe with a spice-rubbed, blackened steak, blue cheese crumbles, and balsamic salad dressing.
 It has just a few simple ingredients but yields a bold flavor.

 I find that this salad makes the perfect summer meal.
 It’s the perfect balance of satisfying yet not too heavy.

 Most of the time when you blackened a protein you sear it in a super hot cast-iron skillet.
 However, if you prefer, you can grill your steak.
 Grilling sure keeps from heating up the house during the summer.
 As well, blackening steak, fish, or chicken really causes a lot of smoke.
 Granted restaurants have a super-duper strong fan to pull all that smoke out but most houses don’t have that luxury.

-This is a great guide: How to Grill Steak for Beginners
+This is a great guide: How to Grill Steak